joker-b/botzo/_posts/2006-04-26-Hacking-the-LX1.md

 ![LX1 Hack #1 - Tape Controls]({{ 'http://static.flickr.com/55/133979298_919e8b0753_m.jpg' | absolute_url }})
 </a>
-I <i>have</i> gently hacked my own camera, using about $0.05 worth of gaffer tape (you knew I would get here eventually, right?). <a href="http://www.botzilla.com/blog/archives/000392.html">Gaffer tape</a> can definitely help the LX1, even if you get the camera in the svelte and low-visibility pewter.
+I <i>have</i> gently hacked my own camera, using about $0.05 worth of gaffer tape (you knew I would get here eventually, right?). <a href="{{ site.baseurl }}{% post_url 2005-03-25-Cantax-Part-2 %}">Gaffer tape</a> can definitely help the LX1, even if you get the camera in the svelte and low-visibility pewter.
 The first illustration shows two key aspects of the camera that can be enhanced by a little of the old G.T.

 At the back, there's a triangle of black tape placed overlapping and below the little "grip nubs" that Panasonic has already provided for your thumb.
 The fabric of the tape is <i>much</i> better to grip, and it doesn't shift around so much when you're also trying to use your thumb on the controls.
 It's an improvmenet for two-handed and one-handed operation &#151; in fact the camera is almost too slippery for one-handed operation without this enhancement.